PatriciaStephanie5/market-expansion-intelligence-pipeline/README.md

 ## Make Automation Workflow

 The Make scenario runs weekly to:
-1. Parse the simulated YC + LinkedIn JSON dataset
+1. Parse the YC + LinkedIn JSON dataset
 2. Append each company record to Google Sheets
 3. Maintain a clean, up‑to‑date master list for Tableau